iSneeze/shimmitty/README.md

 ### Setup
 To clone this repository, execute `git clone https://github.com/iSneeze/shimmitty` in your terminal of choice

-First you probably want to edit the `caddy/Caddyfile`, change the domain to match yours.
+First you probably want to edit the `caddy/Caddyfile`, change the domain to match yours, no "http://", just the domain name.
+E.g. `example.com` or if using a subdomain e.g. `megaawesomebooru.mittydot.com`

 After that, change into the newly downloaded folder by using `cd shimmitty` and execute `docker-compose up` from your terminal of choice to start shimmie with caddy. in this mode you will get logs in the terminal and see if something is failing. (to exit, press Ctrl + C)